 - 1 lt warm water or vegetable stock (33floz) I used half and half

 - Freshly ground black pepper. as required

 Peel and finely chop the onion and garlic.
-Wash and finely chop the celery.
+Wash and finely chop the celery and carrots.
 Wash and chop the rosemary leaves.
 Rinse the lentils under running water to remove any impurities (like stones).
 Umbrian lentils don't need pre-soaking.
 If you use another kind, check the packet to see if you have to soak them first.
 Small lentils are better.
 Red lentils not so good as they get mushy.

 Saute the onion, carrots and celery with the olive oil in a deep heavy pan or Dutch oven (I used my Dutch oven).
 When the veggies start to soften add the garlic, rosemary and tomato concentrate.
 Mix everything together.
 Let it cook for another minute and then add the lentils and cover with warm water and vegetable stock.
 (I used half and half).
 Let the soup simmer for about 20-30 minutes.